 - i.
 Entries for competitors who have qualified for the Championships, should be made via the online Entry system as per the competition schedule. - ii.
 Teams or Individuals qualifying for the Championships but not wishing to go forward must inform the Organiser before Area prize giving so that the qualification can be passed to the next highest placed team. - iii.
-Immediately following Area Competitions the Area Representative may invite qualifying individuals who are not in any Branch Team to form an Area Open Team of any combination of Boys or Girls.
+Immediately following Area Competitions the Area Representative may invite qualifying individuals who are not in any Branch Team to form one Open, one Intermediate, and one Junior Area Team of any combination of Boys or Girls.
 At the competition, they must inform the Organiser of the Area Competition, or Secretary of the Championships, in writing, of the name of the person appointed to be their representative.

-55. WITHDRAWAL (FOR ALL COMPETITIONS)
+53. WITHDRAWAL (FOR ALL COMPETITIONS)

 If a Branch or Centre withdraws a team or individual prior to the closing date for a competition, a full refund of entry and stabling fees will be made, less an administration charge.
-Withdrawals after the closing date for a
+Withdrawals after the closing date for a competition will not be refunded.

-56. ABANDONMENT (FOR ALL COMPETITIONS)
+54. ABANDONMENT (FOR ALL COMPETITIONS)